Last Updated on April 3, 2023 by Dave Farquhar

 A small leak in a basement wall can scare people off.
 It looks like it should be an expensive repair and a precursor to all sorts of other problems.
-But if the foundation is leaking through a chip in the wall, you can fix it yourself for a few dollars.
+But there’s a DIY repair for a small basement leak that is easy, inexpensive, and effective.

 If the basement wall has severe cracks, you probably need to bring in a professional.
 Assuming the wall hasn’t moved, you’re looking at a couple hundred dollars to have a professional fix it.
 If the walls are moving, that’s a bigger issue and definitely needs professional help.
 But you can fix small leaks yourself cheaply and easily, especially if it’s a chip, not a crack.